How Often Should You Actually Wash Your Hair? Three Experts Weigh in

 Figuring out whether you have a shampoo sensitivity starts at the scalp.
 “There are many people I see with chronic itchy scalps due to overuse of product and the sheer numbers of unnecessary ingredients in shampoos, which do little to aid in hair health and can possibly set a patient up for irritation, not only on the scalp but more commonly on the eyelids, neck and behind the ears,” says Dr. Sandy Skotnicki, medical director at Bay Dermatology Centre and Assistant Professor at University of Toronto.

-The soon-to-be author (Dr. Skotnicki’s forthcoming book, Beyond Soap: the Real Truth About What You Are Doing to Your Skin and How to Fix It for a Beautiful Healthy Glow, will be published by Penguin Random House in May 2018) acknowledges that everyone’s hair needs are different, but her bottom line advice applies to all: do not wash your hair unless it’s dirty or greasy.
+The author (Dr. Skotnicki’s book, Beyond Soap: the Real Truth About What You Are Doing to Your Skin and How to Fix It for a Beautiful Healthy Glow, was published by Penguin Random House in May 2018) acknowledges that everyone’s hair needs are different, but her bottom line advice applies to all: do not wash your hair unless it’s dirty or greasy.
 Period.

 What you can do is start to read product labels.
 “Avoid Methylisothiazolinone (MI), which is a preservative.
 It has caused an epidemic of allergic reactions to many skin products but the main categories are shampoo and body washes,” says Dr. Skotnicki.
 “Sulfates get a bad rap.
 They are not allergic but can irritate the hair shaft, and the faces and necks of those with more reactive skin.”
 Her Rx includes seeking out fragrance-free products, an order easier said than done in a market with unregulated labelling.